 First, you should get to a place of safety.

-Next, get the necessary medical treatment.
+Next, get necessary medical treatment.
 A DASI Confidential Sexual Violence Advocate can be with you during medical and legal proceedings.
 Call 973-875-1211 for an advocate or to activate the Sussex County Sexual Assault Response Team (SART).

-According to the DASI.org (http://DASI.org) website, it is important that you:
+According to the DASI.org website, it is important that you: